stanford-esrg/lzr/README.md

 LZR quickly detects and fingerprints unexpected services running on unexpected ports by working with [ZMap](https://github.com/zmap/zmap).
 LZR can detect up to 18 unique protocols simultaneously with just two extra packets and can fingerprint over 35 different protocols.

 To learn more about LZR's system and performance, check out the original [paper](https://lizizhikevich.github.io/assets/papers/lzr.pdf) appearing at [USENIX Security '21](https://www.usenix.org/conference/usenixsecurity21).
+To use LZR to fingerprint services across all 65K ports, check out [GPS](https://github.com/stanford-esrg/gps).

 ## Building